 Peak consumption in energy is an expensive matter in 2 ways.
-First we have to make sure that our infrastructure is capable of handling those peaks plus a safety margin, which has its impact on investments or leasing costs and of course on the ongoing maintenance and complexity of our infrastructure.
+First we have to make sure that our infrastructure is capable of handling those peaks plus a safety margin, which has its impact on investments or leasing costs, and of course on the ongoing maintenance and complexity of our infrastructure.
 Secondly, most energy suppliers charge a penalty for peaks in our consumption which exceed a pre-agreed level and believe me that those pre-agreed levels are also reflected in the fee you pay for your energy.
-So there is due reason to keep a close look at your peak consumption and what causes them.
+So there is due reason to keep taking a close look at your peak consumption and what causes them.

 The first step, as always, is to collect and analyze data about the occurring peaks in consumption.
-Best Practice method is collect 15-minutes sampling of peak, total and average consumption for both electricity and gas.
+Best Practice method is to collect 15-minutes sampling of peak, total and average consumption for both electricity and gas.
 When you don’t have a local system available to collect this information, you can request your provider to deliver this.
 Don’t forget to make arrangements to receive this information on daily or weekly basis in the future!

 Once you have your data, it is your turn to plot out PEAK, TOTAL and AVERAGE.
 You will get the best view when you set PEAK and AVERAGE on the same scale and axis, and TOTAL on a second axis with a matching scale to follow the curves of PEAK and AVERAGE.
 Also make sure that you set the beginning and end of your scale so that you can see the actual movements of the graph.